 14 Apps & Tools to Help Protect Your Mental Health at Work

-From never fully switching off from our work and constant ping notifications on our mobiles to receiving hurtful comments on our Instagram accounts, it can be difficult to protect our mental health each day.
+From never fully switching off, to constant ping notifications and hurtful comments on our Instagram accounts, it can be difficult to protect our mental health each day.

-Create a More Mindful Instagram Space for Work:
+Mental Health at Work: Create a More Mindful Instagram Space

 If you’re a brand on Instagram or a social media manager, you know all too well how time spent scrolling easily adds up.